 - Medical law and ethics

-As a graduate of the medical assistant program at MTI, you will be prepared to go out into the work force in less than a year.
+As a graduate of the medical assistant program at Campus, you will be prepared to go out into the work force in less than a year.

-There are additional benefits of studying medical assistance at MTI, including:
+There are additional benefits of studying medical assistance at Campus, including:

 - The flexibility of a new program that allows you to take classes just three times a week